 \section{Conclusion}

 We investigate the critical failure of modern VLMs to comprehend human emotion and empirically demonstrate that this problem stems from two fundamental flaws.
 First, we provide quantitative evidence that VLM failures are data-driven.
-By correlating model accuracy with lexical frequency, we show that VLMs inherit a long-tail bias from their pretraining data, causing them to conflate rare emotions into their high-frequency neighbors.
-Second, we show that the limitation is architectural in nature.
+By correlating model accuracy with lexical frequency, we show that VLMs inherit a long-tail bias from their pretraining data, causing them to conflate rare emotions with their high-frequency counterparts.
+Second, we demonstrate that this limitation is inherently architectural.
 Empirically, VLMs struggle with temporal modeling, lacking sensitivity to frame order.
 Moreover, performance deteriorates as visual input density increases, indicating limited capacity to exploit the dense context required to detect micro-expressions.
-Our experiments suggest these shortcomings are rooted in current data and architectural practices, though potentially addressable.
-Accordingly, progress toward robust affective computing may require fundamental changes, including a substantive reconsideration of training regimes and temporal modeling in VLMs.
+Our experiments suggest that these shortcomings, while potentially addressable, are deeply rooted in current data and architectural practices.
+Consequently, advancing toward robust affective computing will require fundamental shifts, including a thorough reconsideration of VLM training regimes and temporal modeling architectures.

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}} {S\arabic{section}}